Alfonsina Orsini: Early life and family

 Born in 1472, she was the daughter of Caterina Sanseverino and Roberto Orsini, Count of Tagliacozzo and Alba.
 She was raised in the court of Ferdinand I of Naples.
 In 1486, Orsini's marriage to Piero di Lorenzo de' Medici was arranged by his uncle, Bernardo Rucellai who stood in as proxy.
 In February 1488, she brought a dowry of 12000 ducats when she joined her husband at a wedding in Rome attended by Ferdinand and his wife Joanna of Aragon.
 She finally arrived in Florence in May 1488.

 Like previous wives of the Medicis, she was frequently petitioned by the religious and the poor to aid their requests for aid from her husband, and later, her son.
 She was asked to help ease tax burdens, provide jobs, and release impounded property.
 Orsini, her mother, and Clarice Orsini (her mother-in-law and a distant cousin) supported a major renovation of the Santa Lucia convent in Florence.
 The renovation included expanding dormitories for the Dominican sisters, rebuilding the church, and adding other rooms and chapels.
 A few of the rooms were made available for women in the Medici family whenever they were needed.

 Issue

-Alfonsina Orsini and her husband had at least three children:
+Alfonsina Orsini and her husband had three children: